-Unfortunately Sapogel is not compatible with most surfactants especially those which contain water and are mainly lipophobic, but if you choose the right surfactant you can make the product easier to wash off by using small amounts of, for example, Cromollient SCE or Shea Butter Ethyl Esters or a non-ionic surfactant such as lauryl glucoside.
+Unfortunately Sapogel is not compatible with most surfactants especially those which contain water and are mainly lipophobic, but if you choose the right ingredients you can make the product easier to rinse off by using small amounts of, for example, Cromollient SCE or Shea Butter Ethyl Esters.

 Below is a scrub formula made back in late Spring last year shortly after the workshop, which, nearly a year on, is still stable.
 It contains 22% Sapogel Q together with two oils, fractionated coconut oil and sunflower oil, and for a nice colour and gentle exfoliation, 2% of Vantage’s jojoba scrubeads, in their “green jelly bean” colour, particle size 40/60.